Polomeo/capstone/README.md

 # School Management System (Capstone Project - CS50w)
-This project is a full-stack mobile-responsive web application for managing students, subjects, exams, and grades in a school context.
+This project is a full-stack, mobile-responsive web application for managing students, subjects, exams, and grades in a school context.
 It combines a Django backend with a React frontend to provide a simple and organized administrative workflow.

 ## Features
 - Manage student records